Logflare/logflare/docs/docs.logflare.com/docs/self-hosting/index.md

 | `LOGFLARE_OTEL_SOURCE_UUID`        | String, defaults to `nil`, optionally required for OpenTelemetry.   | Sets the appropriate header for ingesting OpenTelemetry events into a Logflare source.                                                                           |
 | `LOGFLARE_OTEL_ACCESS_TOKEN`       | String, defaults to `nil`, optionally required for OpenTelemetry.   | Sets the appropriate authentication header for ingesting OpenTelemetry events into a Logflare source.                                                            |

+Additional environment variable configurations for the OpenTelemetry libraries used can be found [here](https://hexdocs.pm/opentelemetry_exporter/readme.html).

 ### BigQuery Backend Configuration

 | Env Var                    | Type                        | Description                                                   |